 At the same time, though, investors found that those assets continued to perform well during the recession.
 Storage centers became a great hedge against similar future issues.

 Part of the major benefit of these kinds of facilities is how easy they are to manage.
 They’re very cheap to build, plus require incredibly low staffing demands compared to other buildings of a similar size.
 This leads to fantastic margins: Remember that half-billion-plus profit we noted for Public Storage earlier?
 They booked that despite just $149 million in operating costs, for a margin of nearly 75 percent.

 The resulting popularity of these investments has grown so much that even some local governments are taking notice.
 Places like New York and Los Angeles have attempted to limit new self-storage construction projects, with concerns that this industry is using up too much of the available real estate that’s needed for other industries that create more jobs.

 In some cases, big venture firms are taking things even further and offering services beyond just self-storage.
 We’re talking about areas like moving items to and from warehouses, posting photographs online, and related services.

 Some of the largest players in this space, while still excited about the profits they’re seeing, have advised caution in certain areas.
 They’re forecasting decreases in consumer spending that will result in less need for storage space.

 But with a large percentage of this market controlled by smaller or single owners, this building increase might not slow down anytime soon.
 Such owners are less concerned about diluting the market, and occupancy rates at self-storage facilities across the country are still very high.

-If you’re a 1031 exchange property investor looking to managed self-storage investments for your exchange, speak to one of our advisors at 1031 Exchange Place.
-We can show you the latest self storage DST deals.
+If you’re a 1031 exchange property investor looking to manage self-storage investments for your exchange, speak to one of our advisors at 1031 Exchange Place.
+We can show you the latest self-storage DST deals.